 NRN is a Gaming Club for all nationalities and all ages.
-Some content on the Internet is not suitable for children or would be considered offensive.
-Please use discretion when talking or posting within the NRN forums, servers or other mediums of communication.
+Some content on the Internet is not suitable for the younger generations or would be considered offensive.
+Please use discretion when talking or posting within the NRN forums, disord, servers or other mediums of communication.

 The NRN does not condone the use of pirated software and services.
 Committing acts of software or media piracy and/or discussing such acts may result in the cancellation of your membership.

-No cheating: The NRN is a well known and honoured gaming community and we want to keep this status.
+No cheating: The NRN is a well known and honored gaming community and we want to keep this status.

-Activity: Try to play at least once a week, check the boards 3 times a week and attend to the meeting once a month.
-Otherwise you may be considered inactive and removed from the active roster.
+Activity: Try to play at least once a week, check the boards/discord 3 times a week and attend the meetings if one needs to be held.
+Otherwise, you may be considered inactive and removed from the active roster.
 Voice is appreciated but not required.

 Behavior: The NRN follows the universal netiquette.
-Be polite, do not impersonate members, only one account is allowed (needs to be fitting to your ingame-name).
+Be polite, do not impersonate members, only one NRN account is allowed.
+If possible have your discord name close to your character name.

 The official NRN greeting is * S * (Salute).

 Violations of these rules may result in a member being warned or kicked.
 If a warning is not heeded or is deemed serious enough the Admirals will decide on appropriate disciplinary action.
-If there are any problems to report, go to the main page and contact your divisions DIA officer, an admiral or your commanding officer.
+If there are any problems to report contact an Admiral, or divisions DIA officer, or your commanding officer.